Why Random Pruning Is All We Need to Start Sparse: Experiments

-\textbf{Results on CIFAR10 and CIFAR100} Experiments on the CIFAR10 dataset are shown in Table~\ref{table:results-vgg-cifar10} and on CIFAR100 in Table~\ref{table:results-vgg-cifar100}.
+To verify our theoretical insights, we conduct experiments in standard settings on common benchmark data (CIFAR10, CIFAR100 \citep{cifar10-100} and Tiny ImageNet \citep{tiny-imagenet}) and neural network architectures (ResNet \citep{resnet} and VGG \citep{vgg}).
+Details on the setup can be found in App.~\ref{app:expt-setup} .
+We always report the mean over 3 independent runs.
+Due to space constraints, confidence intervals are reported in the appendix alongside additional experiments.

+Our main objective is to showcase the expressiveness of ER networks with three kinds of experiments.
+First, we highlight that a randomly pruned network with carefully chosen layerwise sparsity ratios are competetive and sometimes even outperform state-of-the-art pruning methods like Iterative Magnitude Pruning (IMP) \citep{weak-lth} (see Appendix \ref{app:dense-sparse-baseline}) Second, we verify that ER networks can serve as promising starting point of further sparsification by pruning within the initial ER network.
+Third, we apply the same principle for strong lottery tickets (SLTs) and present the first sparse to sparse training results in this context.

+\textbf{The Performance of Random Pruning} To complement \citet{random-pruning-vita}, we conduct experiments in higher sparsity regimes $ \geq 0.9$ to test the limit up to which random ER networks are a viable alternative to more advanced but computationally expensive pruning algorithms. \citet{sanity-check-1,sanity-check-jackpot} have shown that randomizing the layerwise mask of pruned networks obtained with state-of-the-art pruning algorithms are often competitive and present strong baselines.
+The corresponding sparsity ratios are computationally cumbersome to obtain and thus of reduced practical interest.
+We still report comparisons with sparsity ratios obtained by randomized Snip \citep{snip}, Iterative Synflow \citep{synflow}, and IMP \citep{weak-lth} to demonstrate that the best performing sparsity ratios for ER masks are often different from the ones obtained from iteratively pruned tickets.
+The previous state of the art is usually defined by ERK \citep{evci-rigl, granet}.
+In addition, we propose two methods to choose layerwise sparsities, \textit{balanced} and \textit{pyramidal}, which often improve the performance of ER networks (see Table~\ref{table:results-vgg-cifar10} and further results for ResNets on CIFAR10 and 100 in App.~\ref{app:wlt-resnet-cifar}).
+Exemplary sparsity ratios are visualized in Fig.~\ref{fig:layerwise-c10}.
 The pyramidal and balanced methods are competitive and even outperform ERK in our experiments for sparsities up to $0.99$.
 Importantly, they also outperform layerwise sparsity ratios obtained by the expensive iterative pruning algorithms Synflow and IMP.
 However, for extreme sparsities $1-p \geq 0.99$, the performance of ER networks drops significantly and even completely breaks down for methods like \textit{ER Snip} and \textit{pyramidal}.
-We conjecture that \textit{ER Snip} and \textit{pyramidal} are susceptible to layer collapse in the higher layers and even flow repair (see Appendix~\ref{flow-preserve}) cannot dramatically increase the network's expressiveness.
-Additional results with ResNets on CIFAR10 and 100 are reported in the Appendix \ref{app:wlt-resnet-cifar}.
+We conjecture that \textit{ER Snip} and \textit{pyramidal} are susceptible to layer collapse in the higher layers and even flow repair (see App.~\ref{flow-preserve}) cannot dramatically increase the network's expressiveness.
+The general limitations that we encounter at higher sparsities, however, are expected based on our theory.
+These can be partially remedied by using the rewiring strategy of Dynamic Sparse Training (DST) \cite{evci-rigl}.